s-show/s-show.github.io/content/post/2025-06-25/index.md

 toc: true
 usePageBundles: false # Set to true to group assets like images in the same folder as this post.
 featureImage: '/images/2025-06-25/eyecatch.png' # Sets featured image on blog post.
-featureImageAlt: 'eyecatch image' # Alternative text for featured image.
+featureImageAlt: 'バージョン違いのイメージ図' # Alternative text for featured image.
 figurePositionShow: true # Override global value for showing the figure label.
 tags: [NixOS, Flakes, home-manager, neovim]
 archives: 2025/06